DolphDev/PSV/Documentation/Formulas.md

     row.formula("ExchangeRate", lambda r: GetExchangeRate())
     row.formula("name", lambda r: r.getformula("ExchangeRate")*r.price)

 Make sure to advoid infinite recursion by creating a circular refrence in your formulas.

-##
+As shown above, there is ways to refrence a value by using kwargs.

+##Other Details and Gotchas

+Using `str()` on a formula will return a string of its result.
+This is used for output.
+This can give the impression when using `print` that a column isn't a formula.
+Use `repr` to check for formulas.

 ##Output